-If you feel you are wasting resources because warehouses or granaries are full, then Send by Percent Route is for you.
-You can use this route type to send resources to other villages when warehouses or granaries are about to be full.
+You can use this route type to send resources to other villages before source village warehouses or granaries get full.
 This way you avoid your mines to stop producing resources due to lack of capacity in warehouses/granaries.

 You can use Send by Percent Route also to supply smaller villages to send resources before its warehouses/granaries are about to be empty.
 This way you can ensure that none of your own villages are lack of resources by always keeping warehouses and granaries over certain % full.

-“Fill resources to set %” field is where you define the % of each resource that you want to keep fill percentage in source village.
+Here you define the % of each resource that you do not want to exceed in source village.
 Default values are 90% for lumber, 90% for clay, 90% for iron and 90% for crop.
 This means that Marketplace Automator will try to keep your warehouse/granary not to be over these percentages.
 If current warehouse/granary percentages is over the set percentages, Marketplace Automator will try to send the extra resources to destination village.

 For example, if warehouse lumber fill % is 92.4%, Marketplace Automator will try to send 2.4% lumber to destination village to keep lumber 90% in warehouse.
 The same condition is applied to clay, iron and crop percentages.

-“Empty resources to set %” field is where you define the % of each resource that you want to keep fill percentage of destination village.
+Here you define the % of each resource that you want to always keep in destination village and not to be under those %.
 Default values are 10% for lumber, 10% for clay, 10% for iron and 10% for crop.
-This means that Marketplace Automator will try to keep destination village´s warehouse/granary not to be under these percentages.
-If current destination village´s warehouse/granary percentages is under these percentages, it will try to send resources to destination village.
+If current destination village´s warehouse/granary percentages is under these percentages, it will try to send resources to reach those % again.